ibm-cloud-architecture/refarch-privatecloud/InstallCloudFoundryOnPrem.md

   By default, the logstash service inside kubernetes is only exposed internally inside the cluster and is only configured to receive beats messages.
 We will have to reconfigure logstash to receive syslog messages and create a new network service which is exposed outside the cluster to which CF can send logs.

-  First, we will reconfigure logstash to receive syslog messages by editing the configmap in the kube-system namespace named "logstash-pipeline".
+  First, we will reconfigure logstash to receive CloudFoundry (syslog formatted) messages by editing the configmap in the kube-system namespace named "logstash-pipeline".

   The easiest way to make these changes is to use the kubectl cli with the `kubectl edit configmap logstash-pipeline --namespace=kube-system` command.